vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 - Unassociated: The tokenholder is free to do with the token as they want, but cannot nominate it
 - Associated: The token is locked in the staking and delegation smart contract and associated to a Vega key.
 It can be used on the Vega chain for governance and it can be nominated to a validator.

+Governance tokens locked in the "LOCKED_FOR_STAKING" account are associated with a VEGA key.
+To stake these locked governance tokens, the party must delegate them to one or more validators.
+When tokens are transferred in or out of the "LOCKED_FOR_STAKING" account, the keys associated with the tokens will be unassociated and associated to the new keys accordingly.
+However, the validator to whom the tokens were delegated will remain unchanged unless the new token owner decides to change the validator.

 ## Smart Contract / Staking Bridge Interaction

 It is important that no action triggered on Vega needs to directly invoke the [Vega staking bridge contract](./0071-STAK-erc20_governance_token_staking.md) through the validators; thus, all actions regarding associating and dissociating of stake are initiated by the [Vega staking bridge contract](./0071-STAK-erc20_governance_token_staking.md), not by the Vega chain.